 A key part of our Better Planet Strategy is Driving Net Zero.
 The ultimate parent, Tata Consumer Products Limited has a Net Zero target of 2045 with interim targets to increase the use of renewable energy.
-The carbon footprint or Green House Gas (GHG) emission for the company was audited by British Standards Institute.
+The carbon footprint or Green House Gas (GHG) emission for the group's UK operating company Tata Consumer Products GB Limited was audited by British Standards Institute.
 In 2022 we partnered with carbon experts ERM, the largest global pure play sustainability consultancy firm, to start to measure carbon emissions across our the group.
 The UK has been highlighted as a centre of excellence with our Eaglecliffe factory accounting for just 1% of direct emissions for our international business.
-Eaglescliffe runs from 97% renewable energy sourced from a dedicated solar farm, on site biomass boiler and 100% procured renewable electricity.
-In an addition to this, all UK sites are Zero Waste to Landfill in line with the group beverage facilities globally.
+Eaglescliffe runs from 94% renewable energy sourced from a dedicated solar farm, on site biomass boiler and 100% procured renewable electricity.
+In an addition to this, all UK sites are Zero Waste to Landfill in line with all our beverage facilities globally.
 We will be working to set science based targets and a decarbonization roadmap including use of sold products by our consumers.